A modified bootstrap percolation on a random graph coupled with a lattice

 In this work we introduced the random graph model $G_{\mathbb{Z}^2_N,p_d}$.
 We derived bounds on the diameter of this graph and described its degree distribution.
-We studied the activation processes on $G_{\mathbb{Z}^2_N,p_d}$ in mean-field approximation.
+We studied the activation processes on $G_{\mathbb{Z}^2_N,p_d}$ and approximated the evolution of the density in the real model with critical values in mean-field.
 Specifically, we derived conditions for phase transitions as a function of initialization probability $p$ and long edge parameter $\lambda$.
-Moreover, we showed the boundedness and monotonicity of the critical probability as the function of $\lambda$.
-One can also see from Figure~\ref{pcLambda} that $p_c$ drops significantly for $\lambda \in (0.1, 10)$.

-Open questions include the generalization of these results for other lattice types and higher dimensions.
-An ongoing research concerns activity propagation in $G_{\mathbb{Z}^2_N,p_d}$ with two types of nodes (excitatory and inhibitory) \cite{krs}.
+The dependence of $p_c$ on $\lambda$ in the mean field model and numerical values for $p^{(crit)}_{in}(\lambda )$ in the real model (if exist) are shown on Figures~\ref{pcLambda}, \ref{pcLambdaReal}, respectively.
+It seems that $p_c$ approximates $p^{(crit)}_{in}(\lambda)$ well.